jchristopher/attachments/readme.txt

 = Attachments are not showing up in my theme =

 You will need to edit your theme files where applicable.
-Please reference the **Usage** instructions.
+Please reference the **Other Notes > Usage** instructions.

 = How do I disable the default Attachments meta box? =

 You will need to edit your Attachments configuration.
-Please reference the **Usage** instructions.
+Please reference the **Other Notes > Usage** instructions.

 = How do I change the fields for each Attachment? =

 You will need to edit your Attachments configuration.
-Please reference the **Usage** instructions.
+Please reference the **Other Notes > Usage** instructions.

 = Where are uploads saved? =